aaru-dps/Aaru/CONTRIBUTING.md

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-You can join our IRC channel on chat.freenode.net at channel #Aaru
+You can join our IRC channel on irc.libera.chat at channel #Aaru

 ## What should I know before I get started?